PathologyDataScience/HistomicsML2/docs/data-create.rst

 Here the -v option mounts the project directory inside the container and with the same name under root '/'.

-.. note:: The ``slide_info.csv`` file describes the whole-slide image dimensions and magnifications and will be ingested by the HistomicsML database when datasets are ingested.
+.. note:: The ``slide_info.csv`` file describes the whole-slide image dimensions and magnifications and will be ingested by the HistomicsML2 database when datasets are ingested.

 .. note:: Whole-slide image filenames must not contain any '.' characters other than the extension (e.g. .svs).
 This character interferes with the database ingestion and will prevent dataset import.